-Intellectual Property (IP): If you expect IP to arise from the project, please contact Amy Bossaer in the Office of Research Services (email@example.com) to draft a research contract with the Partner Organization on your Mitacs project after submission of your application.
-Please note, the research contract with your Partner Organization needs to be finalized prior to the official start of the project.
+Intellectual Property (IP): If you expect IP to arise from the project, please contact Vanessa Knox in the Research Services Office (firstname.lastname@example.org) to draft a research agreement with the Partner Organization on your Mitacs project after submission of your application.
+Please note, the research agreement with your Partner Organization must be finalized prior to the official start of the project.

 If College-level review is required, your College will communicate its earlier internal deadlines.